Marion Barber III

 Marion Sylvester Barber III (June 10, 1983 – June 1, 2022) was an American professional football player who was a running back for seven seasons in the National Football League (NFL).
-After playing college football for the Minnesota Golden Gophers, he was drafted by the Dallas Cowboys in the fourth round of the 2005 NFL Draft.
+After playing college football for the Minnesota Golden Gophers, he was selected by the Dallas Cowboys in the fourth round of the 2005 NFL draft.
 He was selected to the Pro Bowl in 2007 during his six-year tenure with the Cowboys.
 He played for the Chicago Bears in 2011.

 He was the older brother of former Houston Texans safety Dominique Barber and Minnesota Golden Gophers linebacker Thomas Barber, and the son of former New York Jets running back Marion Barber Jr. He was also a cousin of Peyton Barber.

-Early years
+Early life

-Barber attended Wayzata High School in Wayzata, Minnesota, and was a standout in football, baseball, and track.
+Barber attended Wayzata High School in Plymouth, Minnesota, and was a standout in football, baseball, and track.
 In football, he was a SuperPrep and PrepStar All-Midwest and consensus All-State honoree as a senior running back and as a defensive back.
 During his last season with the Trojans, Barber amassed 1,778 rushing yards with 18 touchdowns and led his team with 10 interceptions (three of which came against Gatorade National Player of the Year and future Minnesota Twins catcher Joe Mauer).
 In baseball, he was an Honorable Mention All-Conference center fielder.
 In his first and only track season, Barber qualified for the 2001 Minnesota State Class AA Championships in the 100 meters.
 He finished the season with a 100m time of 10.9 seconds.